gilch/drython/README.md

 The `:=` is just an assignment (like Python's `=`).
 The `a > b` part evaluates to either true or false, just like Python.
 The `[]` isn't a list; it's a **code block**.
-The true boolean has an `iftrue:iffalse:` method that always executes the then-block, but false has a different method *with the same name* that only executes the else-block.
+The true boolean has an `ifTrue:ifFalse:` method that always executes the then-block, but false has a different method *with the same name* that only executes the else-block.
 Polymorphic dispatch.
 Is that cool or what?
-Yes, `iftrue:iffasle:` is one method, not two.
+Yes, `ifTrue:iffasle:` is one method, not two.
 An interesting quirk of Smalltalk is that the arguments can go inside of the method name.
-There are also completely separate `iftrue:` and `iffalse:` methods that take one argument each.
+There are also completely separate `ifTrue:` and `ifFalse:` methods that take one argument each.

 We can achieve a very similar effect in Python.
 You can't modify builtins, but a method is just a function that takes the instance as its first